Master of Education admission requirements

 Master of Education programs include the following:

 Additional evidence may be required to fulfill program or state requirements.
-Additional evidence may include, but is not limited to, verification of professional experience, test scores, or an interview as required by the program or state agency.
+Additional evidence may include, but is not limited to, verification of professional experience, test scores, or an interview.

 Applicants whose overall grade point average, or grade point average in the last 60 hours attempted is below 2.5 will not be admitted.

-Applicants for degree programs in Curriculum & Instruction and Educational Leadership must present documentation of a teaching license or school service personnel license (according to specific state requirements), or a school services certificate.
+Applicants for the M.Ed. in Curriculum and Instruction programs and the M.Ed. in Educational Leadership program must provide official documentation of a teaching license or school service personnel license (according to specific state requirements), or a school services certificate.
 If applicants to the Curriculum and Instruction or the Educational Leadership programs do not have a teaching certificate, they may document their teaching status by providing evidence of satisfactory teaching performance from the chief academic officer of the school at their current employment.

-Texas and Ohio: residents of Texas and Ohio applicants to the Master of Education in Educational Leadership program must:
+Texas: Residents of Texas applicants to the Master of Education in Educational Leadership program must:

 - Submit an Education Leadership essay